 What is an annuity account?

-What is annuity income?
+What are annuity payments?

-What is the definition of an annuitant?
+What is an annuity contract?